DepthAwareObjectDetection/detr/ReadME.md

-# DADETR: Depth Adaptive Detection Transformer
+# DA-DETR: Depth Adaptive Detection Transformer
 [<img src="images/github-mark-white.svg" width="40">](https://github.com/DepthAwareObjectDetection/detr)
 ## Introduction
 *Can depth information from stereo cameras improve the detection performance of a state-of-the-art object detector?*

 Lately, depth aware convolution layers like the [ShapeConv](https://github.com/DepthAwareObjectDetection/ShapeConv) and [Depth Adaptive CNN](https://github.com/DepthAwareObjectDetection/Depth-Adapted-CNN) have shown great promise in improving performance on RGB-D datasets.
 We research the impact of using these depth/ shape aware convolution layers (in place of vanilla convolutions) in the [DeTR](https://github.com/DepthAwareObjectDetection/detr) object detector.

-We use the [view-of-delft](https://github.com/tudelft-iv/view-of-delft-dataset) dataset to compare the models.
-Within this dataset, we use the RGB camera image along with the transformed LiDAR points for depth information.

 The rest of the blogpost is organised as follows: We start of by introducing ShapeConv and Depth Adaptive CNNs first.
 Then we talk about the Detection Transformer, it's backbone and how we modify it to use depth convolution layers.